nktice/AMD-AI/README.md

 [ ... updates abridged ... ]

 2024-10-16 - ROCm 6.2.3 is out...
-Ubuntu 24.10 tested - no deadsnakes support, amdgpu-dkms gave errors, so wasn't functioning.
+Ubuntu 24.10 tested - no deadsnakes support, amdgpu-dkms gave errors, so wasn't functioning... wiped my /home partition unexpectedly.
+Updates to use the current "Stable" version of PyTorch ( 2.4.1 ).
+Note bug report filed on issues with TGW. https://github.com/oobabooga/text-generation-webui/issues/6471
+To those following these guides...
+I have plans to do retreat starting November 2024 into March 2025, so it is unlikely there will be updates here during that period.

 -----